 The Ulu Muda Forest Reserve is one of Malaysia’s most significant wilderness areas.
 Spanning over 122,000 hectares of 130-million-year-old virgin rainforest, it serves as a critical water catchment for northern Malaysia and a vital wildlife corridor connecting the jungles of ...[ read more ]

-TAMAN NEGARA: THE 130-MILLION-YEAR-OLD LEGEND Taman Negara is Malaysia’s premier national park and one of the world’s oldest tropical rainforests.
-Spanning 4,343 square kilometers across the states of Pahang, Kelantan, and Terengganu, this ancient ecosystem has remained undisturbed for millions ...[ read more ]
+Taman Negara is Malaysia’s premier national park and one of the world’s oldest tropical rainforests.
+Spanning 4,343 square kilometers across the states of Pahang, Kelantan, and Terengganu, this ancient ecosystem has remained undisturbed for millions of years, offering an unparalleled ...[ read more ]

 KUALA SELANGOR NATURE PARK — TAMAN ALAM